transientguy/AtlyssFartMod/README.md

 /rebind - rebinds config file

 /fartchaos - toggle fart chaos effect which makes all multiplayer characters fart when they chat

+### Config File

+Config file located: ATLYSS\BepInEx\config\TransientGuy.Atlyss.FartMod.cfg

+FartVolume: volume of player character's farts

+FartParticleSize: Size of player character's fart particles

+JiggleIntensity: Jiggle intensity of player character's butt when farting

+FartParticleStartColors: Hexedecimal list of colors for the fart particle's start gradient (only supports up to 3)

+FartParticleEndColors: Hexedecimal list of colors for the fart particle's end gradient (only supports up to 3)

+FartChaos: Experimental mode that makes all multiplayer character's fart when they chat

+GlobalFartVolume: Volume of all character farts